GST Compliance for E-commerce Sellers & Operators

-Selling on Amazon or Flipkart?
+Selling on E-commerce platforms?
 Your GST Obligation Started on Day One

 E-commerce sellers are not protected by the standard turnover threshold.
 Mandatory registration, platform TCS deductions, and high volume invoice compliance apply from the first sale regardless of annual turnover.